-c.
-Active Mode and DSG FET or CHG FET is closed
+d.
+Active Mode and DSG FET and CHG FET opened

 7 Setup a system

 7.1 Mechanical connection

 Important!
 When installing the module in your application, it is important to ensure that load-bearing is evenly spread.
 Pressure or weight in a single area, especially on the metal plate is not allowed and may cause damage to the battery and internal components.
 For example, it is not allowed to fix the modules with a strap or similar where all of the weight could be carried in one small area.
 The pressure must be spread over the whole module.